vehicle-lang/vehicle/HACKING.md

 - The parsers for Vehicle are generated via [`BNFC`](https://bnfc.readthedocs.io/) grammars located in the `src/bnfc` folder.

-- The parsers are automatically built when you run `cabal run build init` command, but can be manually rebuilt after changes using `cabal run build bnfc`.
+- The parsers are automatically built when you run `cabal run vehicle-build-system init` command, but can be manually rebuilt after changes using `cabal run vehicle-build-system bnfc`.

 - These commands generate Haskell parsers for the language which are automatically placed in the `gen/hs` folder.